kbumsik/kbumsik.github.io/_posts/2018-04-15-using-ipad-as-a-2nd-monitor-on-linux.md

 # permalink: /:categories/:year/:month/:day/:title:output_ext
 ---

-A year ago, I switched to Linux from Windows and I am happy with it.
-I had always used a VM to run Linux before but I am finally getting to know how things work in Linux after natively installing it.
-There are many Linux alternatives for Windows programs so I normally have no problem using Linux programs.
+A year ago, I switched to Linux from Windows, and I am happy with it.
+I had always used a VM to run Linux before, but I am finally getting to know how things work in Linux after natively installing it.
+There are many Linux alternatives for Windows programs, so I normally have no problem using Linux programs.

 The only thing I missed about Windows is iPad dual monitor apps like [Duet Display][Duet].
-No Linux programs really works automagically like Duet.
-A little bit of searching the web led me to a number of solutions like [Aditya's post][ref-aditya] and [a thread in Arch Linux forum][ref-arch] so I was able to make my iPad a sesoncd display.
-However, the solutions in the post reqire to input some command manually every time I enable dual screen and don't work nicely as-is.
+No Linux programs work automagically like Duet.
+A little bit of searching the web led me to some solutions like [Aditya's post][ref-aditya] and [a thread in Arch Linux forum][ref-arch], so I was able to make my iPad a second display.
+However, the solutions in the post required to input some command manually every time I enable dual screen and don’t work nicely as-is.

 As I tired typing commands by hand and memorizing them, I decided to write my own script `ipad_monitor.sh`.
-This script is still far from "automagically" but it works mostly out of the box.
-All you need to do is changing `WIDTH` and `HEIGHT` in the begining of the code.
-Since it uses VNC to connect to an iPad, it also works with any kind of tablet and computer with a VNC client.
+This script is still far from “automagically” but it works mostly out of the box.
+All you need to do is changing `WIDTH` and `HEIGHT` at the beginning of the code.
+Since it uses VNC to connect to an iPad, it also works with any tablet and computer with a VNC client.
 Here it goes:

 [Duet]: https://www.duetdisplay.com/
 [ref-aditya]: http://www.adityavaidya.com/2015/03/ipad-as-2nd-monitor-now-on-linux.html